 And then there’s Drizzle, for example, which has mixed reviews and isn’t able to offer payment at this time.
 If you don’t like the idea of waking up one day to find out the app you think you’ve been earning money on is no longer in business, then we suggest using caution going forward.
 Check out each service’s reviews when you download their app and keep expectations for your earning potential realistic, and you should be fine.

 You might not be able to retire early with these texting-for-cash programs, but you can definitely earn enough to support your Starbucks habit.
-If you’re looking for easy, passive income as a side gig, give one of the above a try — and let us know in the comments how your experience goes.
+If you’re looking for easy, passive income as a side gig, give one of the above a try.